paktric/radio-stream-recorder/README.md

 # *Radio Stream Recorder*

+### Purpose:
+This program can be scheduled to record radio shows that are being live-streamed on the internet.

 ### How to use:
 This Java program is designed to be run by a batch file that is triggered with the Windows Task Scheduler.
 An example batch file is provided and must be altered to work on your machine.
 There are five parameters when running the Java program: